openrsp/openrsp/doc/theoretical_background.rst

-We are working on a documentation of the OpenRSP core routines and its application programming interface (API), and this, together with a introduction of the underlying theory of OpenRSP intended to be accessible will be made available on this website once ready.
+We are working on a documentation of the OpenRSP core routines and its application programming interface (API), and this, together with a introduction of the underlying theory of OpenRSP intended to be accessible, will be made available on this website once ready.

 In the meantime, for a technical explanation of the theoretical background of OpenRSP, the following references may prove informative: